njmsaikat/pick-by-click/README.md

  <h1>Pick By Click</h1>

-We are trying to create an E-commerce website.All rights are reserved to the owner of this file.
+We are trying to create an E-commerce website.
 Target to complete this project depending on php.

 * Totally dynamic website